 The surface on which the Cerros del Rio formed is thought to be

-part of the Divide surface, which was first characterized in the
+part of the Divide surface, which was first recognized by

-area just north of Santa Fe.
-There are at least three such
+geologists in the area just north of Santa Fe.
+There are at least

-surfaces in the Santa Fe area, each corresponding to a different
+three such surfaces in the Santa Fe area, each corresponding to a

-base level from a different point in the past.
-The older surfaces
+different base level from a different time in the past.
+The older

-are deeply gullied by erosion that is now leveling the area to
+surfaces are deeply gullied by erosion that is now leveling the

-form a new physiographic surface corresponding to the modern base
+area to form a new physiographic surface corresponding to the

-level.
-However, the preservation of the older surfaces is
+modern base level.
+However, the preservation of the older surfaces

-striking, and may be a result of extensive calichification of the
+is striking, and may be a result of extensive calichification of